www-norma-dev/IONOS-simple-chatbot/README.md

 ---

-## License

-This project is released under the [MIT License](LICENSE).
-Feel free to use and modify it in your own applications.

----

 ## CI/CD: Tag-Based Build & Kubernetes Deployment

 This repository includes an automated deployment workflow located at `.github/workflows/deploy.yml`.
 It builds versioned container images for the backend and Streamlit frontend, then deploys them to an IONOS-managed Kubernetes cluster when a version tag is pushed.